A more flavorful chicken and potato dinner

 - Add the reserved potatoes back to the pan, then nestle the reserved chicken thighs between the potatoes and scatter the Castelvatrano olives among the potatoes and chicken.

-- Transfer to the oven to roast for 15-20 minutes or until the chicken is cooked through to at least 165 degrees F / 75 C and the potatoes are tender.
+- Transfer the pan to the preheated oven to roast for 25-minutes until the chicken is cooked through and the potatoes are tender.
+For tender and juicy chicken thighs, the internal temperature should register between 175-195 degrees F (80-90 C)** when tested with a meat thermometer.
 If your potatoes are especially large, this may take a few extra minutes --but don't worry, chicken thighs can handle a few extra minutes in the oven without overcooking (unlike chicken breasts) owing to their higher fat content.
 Serve warm with a sprinkle of fresh parsley if desired.

 Notes